weakish/docs-en/views/rest_api.md

 Currently there is no limit on wrapped requests number, but LeanCloud has a 20 MB size limit on request body for all API requests.

-The wrapped requests will be performed according to the order given in the `requests` array.
+The wrapped operations will be performed according to the order given in the `requests` array.
 And the response body will also be an array, with corresponding length and order.
-Each member of the results array will be a JSON object with one and only one key, and the key will be either `success` or `error`.
+Each member of the results array will be a JSON object with one and only one key, and that key will be either `success` or `error`.
-The value of `success` or `error` will be the response to the corresponding single request on success or failure.
+The value of `success` or `error` will be the response to the corresponding single request on success or failure respectively.

 ```
 [